 3 tablespoons reduced-fat butter or Smart Balance Light

-1 cup white kernel popcorn, see shopping tip
+1 cup white kernel popcorn, see shopping tips

 Salt to taste (~ 1 teaspoon)

 1. In a large nonstick pot, heat oil and butter over medium heat.

-2. Stir in the popcorn, coating the kernels, cover and heat until kernels start to pop.
+2. Stir in popcorn, coating kernels, cover and heat until kernels start to pop.
 This will take about 5 minutes.
 Turn heat to high and shake the pan as necessary to prevent burning while popping.
 Continue cooking until all kernels are popped.

 Makes 24 cups

 Popcorn is a special variety of corn that pops open and puffs up when heated.
 This happens because natural moisture gets trapped inside the hull.
 About 14% of the kernel is water.

 Smart Balance Light is a reduced-fat and calorie spread that works wonders as a substitute for butter or margarine.
 It contains no trans fats.
 Clinical studies have shown it can help to reduce cholesterol.
 There are other brands available such as Benecol Light and Promise Light.
 One tablespoon contain 50 calories and 5 grams of fat.
 These reduced-fat spreads are packaged in tubes and found in the same section as butter.